-We project consolidated sales will decline by approximately seven to eight percent in 2020 compared to 2019 due to declines in sales in China as well as lower commercial water heater and boiler volumes in the U.S. which will more than offset an expected 20 to 22 percent sales growth in North America water treatment products.
-We believe we will achieve full-year earnings of between \$1.69 and \$1.83 per share, which excludes the potential impact from future acquisitions.
-We believe we will achieve full-year adjusted earnings of between \$1.72 and \$1.86 per share, which excludes severance and restructuring expenses and the potential impact from future acquisitions.
-Our guidance assumes the conditions of our business environment and that of our suppliers and customers are similar for the remainder of the year to what we are experiencing currently and does not deteriorate as a result of further restrictions or shut downs due to the COVID-19 pandemic.
+We project consolidated sales will decline by approximately six to seven percent in 2020 compared to 2019 due to declines in sales in China in the first-half of 2020, as well as lower commercial water heater volumes and boiler sales in the U.S. which will more than offset an expected 22 to 24 percent sales growth in North America water treatment products and expected four percent increase in U.S. residential water heater industry volumes.
+We believe we will achieve full-year earnings of between \$1.91 and \$1.94 per share, which excludes the potential impact from future acquisitions.
+We believe we will achieve full-year adjusted earnings of between \$1.95 and \$1.98 per share, which excludes severance and restructuring expenses and the potential impact from future acquisitions.
+Our guidance assumes the conditions of our business environment and that of our suppliers and customers are similar for the remainder of the year to what we are experiencing currently and does not deteriorate as a result of further restrictions or shutdowns due to the COVID-19 pandemic.